nickglazzard1959/psuprinter/README.md

 The plain text to PDF conversion is done by a highly modified version of Anand B. Pillai's pyText2Pdf Python 2 script.
 The original (?) version of this can be found [here](https://gist.github.com/anonymous/4410965).

+## Alternatives

+The PDF output is not very flexible.
+It also doesn't understand the "extended" format effectors (column 1 characters) CDC uses to do various tricks with listings (especially in banner pages).
+It only understands page eject and overprint.

+There are now two alternative plain text to PDF converters which are more flexible and/or understand extended format effectors:

+- [virtual1403](https://github.com/racingmars/virtual1403) by Matthew R. Wilson.
+This is very widely used in the retrocomputing world, especially by IBM mainframe aficionados.
+It is a mature and polished program written in Go.
+The CDC extended format effectors have been added to it by William Schaub.
+- [lp2pdf](https://github.com/AndrewHastings/lp2pdf/blob/master/lp2pdf) by Andrew Hastings.
+This
+  is a Perl program that understands the CDC extended format effectors and can also simulate DECWriter III and Teletype 33 devices.

+Both of these can use various fonts that are more appropriate than Courier-Bold to the task of mimicking a line printer.

+It is likely that either could replace the supplied text to PDF program quite easily, as the current program is simply run "as a command" using Python's subprocess module.
+The lp2pdf program could certainly be used in this way.